ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ```
 {:codeblock}

-You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that the fix was applied.
+You can use the `kubectl get deployment ibp-operator -o yaml` command to confirm that new images was added to your deployment.

 After you apply the `operator-fixpack.yaml` operator spec to your namespace, the operator will restart and pull the latest image.
 While the operator is restarting, you can still access your console UI.
 However, you cannot use the console to install and instantiate chaincode, or use the console or the APIs to create or remove a node.

-You can check that the fix was applied successfully by running `kubectl get deployment ibp-operator`.
-If the upgrade is successful, then you can see the following tables with four ones displayed.
+You can check that the fix was applied successfully by running the `kubectl get deployment ibp-operator` command.
+If the upgrade is successful, then you can see the following table with four ones displayed.
 ```
 NAME           READY     UP-TO-DATE   AVAILABLE   AGE ibp-operator   1/1       1            1           1m